-Alpha is very similar to the current RCPS Nuvos scheme.
-Alpha is based on your pensionable earnings with the normal scheme pension age being linked to the State Pension Age.
-This means if the State Pension Age changes so will your Alpha scheme pension age.
+Alpha is very similar to the current RCPS Nuvos Scheme.
+Alpha is based on pensionable earnings for each year of scheme membership The Alpha pension age is linked to the State Pension Age.
+This means if the State Pension Age changes an individual's Alpha Pension Age will also change.

-Cabinet Office introduced Alpha in April 2015 and have published a number of guides explaining the scheme and its benefits in more detail.
+The Cabinet Office introduced Alpha in April 2015 and have published a number of guides explaining the Scheme and its benefits in more detail.
 The Alpha guide - external link - can be viewed on the Civil Service Pensions website.